 Ever dream of traveling to South America, with all its wonder and mystery, there are many interesting place to visit on the continent, like Argentina with its fabulous culture, wonderful cities and the fabulous Iguassu Falls, or Ecuador and the Galapagos Islands or why not Bolivia for the true South American Experience.
-But without a doubt, Peru would be the most interesting country in South America to visit.
-Full of interesting ancient Inca sites, Peru should be on every ones bucket list.
+But without a doubt, a Peru travel would be the most interesting thing you can do in South America.
+Full of interesting ancient Inca sites, Peru should be on everyone’s bucket list.
 In the Cusco region of Peru, there are many interesting ruins in and around the fabulous Inca city to explore and enjoy.
 If Peru is on your bucket list you must also visit the many other marvelous destinations that Peru has to offer, along with of course the Inca citadel of Machu Picchu.
-Cusco Peru tourism is one of the most visited places in South America, with thousands flocking to the high Andean city each year.
+Cusco tourism is one of the most visited places in South America, with thousands flocking to the high Andean city each year.
 Arriving into Cusco is easy with many flights from Lima and Arequipa daily.

 If you wish to travel overland then there are buses and trains from which to choose.
 When you travel to Cusco it is a great idea to do a City tour of the Inca city, there are many variations from budget to luxury and group or private tours.
 You can buy these tours online or from an agency in the Plaza de Armes in Cusco.

 Whatever way you decide to do your tour, you will visit the Sacsayhuaman Fortress.
 To give you a brief history, the victorious Inca Pachacutec decided to expand the city of Cusco in the 15th Century.
 He wanted to give the city the shape of a Puma, which was a symbol of power in the Inca culture, so Sacsayhuaman was built as the head of the Puma.